sy2002/QNICE-FPGA/doc/best-practices.md

 read the [introduction documentation](doc/intro/qnice_intro.pdf).

 * There are 256 register banks for the registers R0 to R7.
-* You an change a register bank by either writing to the upper 8 bits of the status register `SR` or by using the `INCRB` or `DECRB` instructions.
+* You can change a register bank by either writing to the upper 8 bits of the status register `SR` or by using the `INCRB` or `DECRB` instructions.
 The latter one can be executed in only two CPU cycles, so they are faster than for example an `ADD 0x0100, SR`.
-* The main use case for register banks is to speed up sub-routine calls by having an `INCRB` at the beginning of the sub-routine to provide a clean set of registers R0 to R7 and and a `DECRB` at the end of the sub-routine.
+* The main use case for register banks is to speed up sub-routine calls by having an `INCRB` at the beginning of the sub-routine to provide a clean set of registers R0 to R7 and a `DECRB` at the end of the sub-routine.
   (More details: See best practices for [subroutines](#subroutines) below.)
 * Normally, you should treat the register bank like a stack of registers, that means that you might do things like this: